 George Martin

 George Martin is best known for his work with The Beatles.
 His ability to use the studio as an instrument helped revolutionize recording.
-His job was not just producing records but also working as an engineer, ensuring each session produced the highest-quality sound possible at the time.
+His job was not just to produce records but also to work as an engineer, ensuring each session captured the highest-quality sound possible at the time.
+He pioneered the idea of the studio as an instrument, using multi-tracking, tape loops, and other techniques to expand what was possible when recording.
+His orchestral arrangements were legendary and are best heard on tracks like "Yesterday" (which uses a string quartet) and "A Day in the Life" (which uses a full orchestra).¹⁵ Beyond The Beatles, George Martin also worked with Paul McCartney (both with and without Wings), Elton John, Stevie Wonder, and Shirley Bassey.

 "Revolver" – The Beatles (1966)